 I know, I know.
 Twitter?!

 On a good day, Twitter can be a interesting place to exchange and learn new (albeit brief) ideas.
 On all the other days, it’s a bazaar of real experts, pseudo-experts, charlatans, and echo chamber influencers sharing their personal re-hashing of already-understood ideas.
-But this makes Twitter a great place to cherry-pick terrible ideas.
+But this makes Twitter a great place to cherry-pick bad ideas.

 There have been some unique Twitter opinions from investment “experts” during the past week of coronavirus panic.
 Mind you, these aren’t necessarily professional financial planners or hedge fund managers or fiduciaries who are legally obligated to help their clients.

 These are Average Joes who may or may not understand what they’re talking about, and who may or may not have your best interest (ooo!) in mind.
-They’re much more likely to be selling a dream than selling honest help.

 Selling magic wands is surprisingly easy, given that they never work.